astropy/astropy/docs/coordinates/index.rst

 ..
   EXAMPLE START
-  Retrieving Coordinates for a Named Object with Skycoord
+  Retrieving Coordinates for a Named Object with SkyCoord

 To retrieve coordinates for a particular named object::